AFLplusplus/AFLplusplus/utils/autodict_ql/readme.md

   github    Commands useful for interacting with the GitHub API through CodeQL.
 ```

 2. Compile your project with CodeQL: For using the Autodict-QL plugin, you need to compile the source of the target you want to fuzz with CodeQL.
-This is not something hard .
+This is not something hard.
-	- First you need to create a CodeQL database of the project codebase, suppose we want to compile the libxml with codeql. go to libxml and issue the following commands:
+	- First you need to create a CodeQL database of the project codebase, suppose we want to compile `libxml` with codeql.
+Go to libxml and issue the following commands:
 		- `./configure --disable-shared`
 		- `codeql create database libxml-db --language=cpp --command=make`
 			- Now you have the CodeQL database of the project :-)
-3. The final step is to update the CodeQL database you created in the step 2 (Suppose we are in `aflplusplus/utils/autodict_ql/` directory) :
+3. The final step is to update the CodeQL database you created in step 2 (Suppose we are in `aflplusplus/utils/autodict_ql/` directory):
 	- `codeql database upgrade /home/user/libxml/libxml-db`
 4. Everything is set!
-Now you should issue the following to get the tokens :
+Now you should issue the following to get the tokens:
 	- `python3 autodict-ql.py [CURRECT_DIR] [CODEQL_DATABASE_PATH] [TOKEN_PATH]`
 		- example : `python3 /home/user/AFLplusplus/utils/autodict_ql/autodict-ql.py $PWD /home/user/libxml/libxml-db tokens`
-			- This will create the final `tokens` dir for you and you are done, then pass the tokens path to afl `-x` flag.
+			- This will create the final `tokens` dir for you and you are done, then pass the tokens path to AFL++'s `-x` flag.
 5. Done!

 ## More on dictionaries and tokens
-Core developer of the AFL++ project Marc Heuse also developed a similar tool named `dict2file` which is a LLVM pass which can automatically extracts useful tokens, in addition with LTO instrumentation mode, this dict2file is automtically generates token extraction. `Autodict-QL` plugin gives you scripting capability and you can do whatever you want to extract from the Codebase and it's up to you. in addition it's independent from LLVM system.
+Core developer of the AFL++ project Marc Heuse also developed a similar tool named `dict2file` which is a LLVM pass which can automatically extract useful tokens, in addition with LTO instrumentation mode, this dict2file is automatically generates token extraction. `Autodict-QL` plugin gives you scripting capability and you can do whatever you want to extract from the Codebase and it's up to you.
+In addition it's independent from LLVM system.
-On the other hand, you can also use Google dictionaries which have been made public in May 2020, but the problem of using Google dictionaries is that they are limited to specific file format and speicifications. for example, for testing binutils and ELF file format or AVI in FFMPEG, there are no prebuilt dictionary, so it is highly recommended to use `Autodict-QL` or `Dict2File` features to automatically generating dictionaries based on the target.
+On the other hand, you can also use Google dictionaries which have been made public in May 2020, but the problem of using Google dictionaries is that they are limited to specific file format and speicifications.
+For example, for testing binutils and ELF file format or AVI in FFMPEG, there are no prebuilt dictionaries, so it is highly recommended to use `Autodict-QL` or `Dict2File` features to automatically generate dictionaries based on the target.

-I've personally prefer to use `Autodict-QL` or `dict2file` rather than Google dictionaries or any other manully generated dictionaries as `Autodict-QL` and `dict2file` are working based on the target.
+I've personally prefered to use `Autodict-QL` or `dict2file` rather than Google dictionaries or any other manually generated dictionaries as `Autodict-QL` and `dict2file` are working based on the target.
 In overall, fuzzing with dictionaries and well-generated tokens will give better results.

 There are 2 important points to remember :

-- If you combine `Autodict-QL` with AFL++ cmplog, you will get much better code coverage and hence better chance to discover new bugs.
+- If you combine `Autodict-QL` with AFL++ cmplog, you will get much better code coverage and hence better chances to discover new bugs.
-- Do not remember to set the `AFL_MAX_DET_EXTRAS` to the number of generated dictionaries, if you forget to set this environment variable, then AFL++ use just 200 tokens and use the rest of them probablistically.
-So this will guarantees that your tokens will be used by AFL++.
+- Do not forget to set `AFL_MAX_DET_EXTRAS` at least to the number of generated dictionaries.
+If you forget to set this environment variable, then AFL++ uses just 200 tokens and use the rest of them only probabilistically.
+So this will guarantee that your tokens will be used by AFL++.